ketcx/bank-marketing-classifier/README.md

 <p>Automated machine learning, also referred to as automated ML or AutoML, is the process of automating the time consuming, iterative tasks of machine learning model development.</p>
 <p>AutoML allows you to train, evaluate, improve, and deploy models based on your data, which allows us to test and discard hundreds of models in the time it would take to test one.</p>
-<p>In this particular case AutoML tested my dataset with about 32 different models.</p>
+<p>In this particular case AutoML tested the dataset with around 32 different models.</p>

 <p align="center">
   <img src="https://github.com/ketcx/bank-marketing-classifier/blob/master/data/a002.png" width=600>